 - Symptoms are not due to the effects of a substance (eg. cocaine) or medication (eg. bronchodilators, thyroid replacement medication) on the central nervous system, and are not due to a disease of the nervous system.

+A comprehensive evaluation helps differentiate ADHD from other conditions.
 Based on the ICD-11 or DSM-5-TR, the individual might receive a diagnosis of ADHD, predominantly inattentive presentation, predominantly hyperactive-impulsive presentation, or combined presentation.

 The ADHD testing process in India